 First, line a 9×12 pan with foil or parchment paper and break your candy canes into pieces.

-Next, melt your dark chocolate.
+Next, melt your dark Chocolate.
 For ease, we prefer to melt it in the microwave at 30-second intervals until soft, stirring in between.
 You can also use a double broiler to melt it on the stove.

 Step 2 – Melt White Chocolate and Spread in Pan

-Then, melt your white chocolate with whatever method you used to melt your dark chocolate.
-(Stovetop or microwave.)
-Add your peppermint extract.
+Then, melt your white Chocolate with whatever method you use to melt your dark Chocolate.
+(Stovetop or melt your chocolate in the microwave.)

 Now, pour and spread the white chocolate over your chilled dark chocolate.

-Once the white chocolate is spread over the dark chocolate, finish the recipe with a sprinkle of candy cane pieces evenly distributed over the top.
+Once the white chocolate is spread over the dark Chocolate, finish the recipe with a sprinkle of candy cane pieces evenly distributed over the top.

 Step 3 – Break Candy into Pieces

-The layers of dark and white chocolate and the pop of peppermint from the crunchy candy canes are the perfect combinations.
+The layers of dark and white Chocolate and the pop of peppermint from the crunchy candy canes are the perfect combinations.

 Important Note:

-It’s important to note; this recipe is best using high-quality white chocolate (dark chocolate, too).
+It’s important to note this recipe is best using high-quality white Chocolate (dark chocolate, too).
 Brands like Ghirardelli, Lindt, Callebaut, or Valrhona work well.
 Although they’re great for recipes like Cranberry White Chocolate Oatmeal Cookies, we don’t advise using white chocolate chips in this Peppermint Bark recipe.

 Should Peppermint Bark Be Refrigerated?